Julius Adolph Stöckhardt: Life

-From 1847 to 1883, Stöckhardt worked at the Königliche Forstakademie (Royal Saxon Academy of Forestry) in Tharandt, where a building was named after him.
+From 1847 to 1883, Stöckhardt worked at the Königliche Forstakademie (Royal Saxon Academy of Forestry) in Tharandt.
+He was the first German chair of agricultural chemistry and developed on the ideas of Justus von Liebig.
 In 1866, he was elected Fellow of the Leopoldina.

-He died in Tharandt on 1 June 1886 three years after he retired from the Forstakademie.
+He died in Tharandt on 1 June 1886 three years after he retired from the Forstakademie.He married Rosalie Liebscher in 1840 and they had four children.
+She died in 1872.
 One of his sons, Carl Georg Stöckhardt, emigrated to the United States and taught exegesis at the Concordia Seminary of the Lutheran Church St. Louis.

 Work

 After the book of Justus von Liebig, Organic Chemistry in its Application to Agriculture and Physiology was published in 1840, Stöckhardt recognized the importance of fertilization for farmers and invested most of his time in popularizing scientific knowledge.
 In 1843 he started to give chemical lectures for farmers.
 In 1850 he and Hugo Schober started to publish the Zeitschrift für deutsche Landwirthe (Journal for German farmers).
 One year later, Germany's first large agricultural experiment station opened in Leipzig-Möckern, initiated by Stöckhardt.

 His research on fertilizers was influenced by the work of Liebig, but Stöckhardt included nitrogen compounds into his fertilizers.
 Liebig denied the need to include nitrogen because it was available as gas from air.
 This conflict escalated into an academic fight between him and the nitrogen advocates which also ended the friendship between Stöckhardt and Liebig.
 Eventually, nitrogen containing fertilizers became a great success.

 His research in fume damage on plants especially by industrial exhaust was ground breaking.
 He fumigated plants with known amount of several chemical compounds, for example sulfur dioxide, to detect the minimal concentration at which damages occurs.
 A Commission for the detection of the damage caused by smelters was introduced and the state parliament of Saxony also dealt with damage caused by smelters after his results were published.